-Return of the average amount of Liabilities and Assets of the Bank of ---- du ring the period
+Return of the average amount of Liabilities and Assets of the Bank of - during the form of return referred to in regulation 10.

-from (1st January) to (30th June) 184-.

-Promissory notes in circulation not bearing interest£-

-Bills of exchange in circulation not bearing interest£-

-Bills and notes in circulation bearing interest

-Balances due to other banks

-Cash deposits not bearing interest£-

-" bearing interest

-Total average liabilities

-Coin and bullion

-Landed or other property of the corporation £-

-Government securities £-

-Promissory notes or bills of other banks £-

-Balances due from other banks

-Notes and bills discounted or other debts due to the corporation not included under the foregoing heads $\mathcal{L}$ -

-Total average assets £-
+period from (1st January) to (30th June) 184-.
+Promissory notes in circulation not bearing interest £---£---Bills of exchange in circulation not bearing interest £---Bills and notes in circulation bearing interest £ Balances due to other banks £---Cash deposits not bearing interest £---Cash deposits bearing interest £---Total average liabilities £ Coin and bullion Landed or other property of the corporation £---£---Government securities £---Promissory notes or bills of other banks £---Balances due from other banks Notes and bills discounted or other debts due to the corporation not included £--under the foregoing heads f Total average assets